 Dr. Biology: So that lonely cricket in your house that's driving you nuts at midnight is a male?

-Now, we should talk a little bit about how crickets make their sounds because we have a larynx and we actually have vocal chords and so we make a sound using that apparatus and birds have a similar process, they're called syringes.
-Crickets don't do the same thing do they?
+Now, we should talk a little bit about how crickets make their sounds because we have a larynx and we actually have vocal cords and so we make a sound using that apparatus and birds have a similar process, they're called syringes.
+Crickets don't do the same thing, do they?

 They can close their wings really fast because they have muscles and nerves that are able to be very well controlled so they close and those groups of little pulses, make what you hear as your chirp.

 And it goes faster when the weather's warmer, and slower when the weather's colder and so some of you may have heard that you can actually tell the temperature by how many chirps, per second or per minute, you hear.

 And with some species of crickets that's true.
 You can actually calculate how cold it is in degrees by using a formula by adding, and subtracting, and multiplying some numbers and if anybody is interested we can tell them where to go to find out that information.